jzhang-dev/FEDRANN/README.md

 ### encode command
 If your input query file and target file are not same, the output files will be saved at output directory.
 Including following files:
-1. target_feature_matrix.npz and query_feature_matrix.npz
+1. `target_feature_matrix.npz` and `query_feature_matrix.npz`

 These files contain encoded numerical features from fasta file.

-2. query_name.txt and target_name.txt
+2. `query_name.txt` and `target_name.txt`

-These files saves read names as lists,because feature matrix only contain sequences' index but not sequences' names.
+These files saves read names as lists, because feature matrix only contain sequence's index but not sequence's names.

-If your input query file and target file are same, the query_name.txt and target_name.txt will be substitute to one read_name.txt file.
+If your input query file and target file are same, the `query_name.txt` and `target_name.txt` will be substitute to one `read_name.txt` file.

 ### qvt command
 The qvt command only output one tsv file contain neighbor information, including read names, similarity metric and neighbor rank.